mrAlphak/Weatherly/README.md

 # Weatherly, a weather app ☁️🌞

 This is a weather app built with React Native.
-It provides real-time weather information for different locations.
+It provides real-time weather information for current location.

 # Features:
 - Current weather conditions,